amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 1. [Intro to algorithm's time complexity and Big O notation](/blog/2018/04/04/how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial/)
 <!-- 1.
 Intro to Algorithm's Time Complexity and Big O Notation **👈 you are here** -->

-1. Eight-time complexities that every programmer should know **👈 you are here**
+1. Eight time complexities that every programmer should know **👈 you are here**
 <!-- 1.
 [Eight time complexities that every programmer should know](/blog/2018/04/05/most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course/) -->

 1. [Data Structures for Beginners: Arrays, HashMaps, and Lists](/blog/2018/04/28/Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial/)